RS Ranger Build Guide

 X - RS Ranger - Mast Top.stl

 Test fit all fittings.
-Lightly sand carbon where fittings glue.
+Lightly sand the carbon where the fittings glue so the parts have a good bond to the carbon.

 -